-This first appeared in The Havok Journal September 30, 2014 and has been updated.
+This first appeared in The Havok Journal on September 30, 2014, and has been updated.

 So you’ve seen some cool videos on YouTube and have decided to sign a multi-year contract committing you to a lifestyle of cool-guy-dom.
 What could go wrong?
 After all, you played sports in high school and your coach thought you were cool so you shouldn’t have any problems passing BUD/S, RASP or SFAS.
 You have washboard abs and a hot girlfriend.
 I’m going to help you out here a little.

 Step 1 – Know what you are getting yourself into.